delftswa2017/desosa2017/junit5/chapter.md

 vast amount of libraries and, as we call them, 'ecosystem enhancers', providing their functionality by extending JUnit.
 These tools are successful in enriching JUnit by providing additional functionality, indicating their individual needs as stakeholders have been met.
 Many of these tools use the test runner to achieve their goals.
-However JUnit 4 comes with a limitation: each test suite can only utilize a single test runner.
+However JUnit 4 comes with a limitation: each test suite can only utilise a single test runner.
 This makes different tools that solve different problems compete for the runner for no reason.
 This results in tools with completely different goals being unable to function in combination with each other.
-Junit 5 introduces a new extension model that allows tools to work together and even provide new functionality.
+JUnit 5 introduces a new extension model that allows tools to work together and even provide new functionality.
 Details on how the extension model of JUnit 5 solves the problem can be found in the user guide <a href="#34">[34]</a>.

-### The road from JUnit 4 to Junit 5
+### The road from JUnit 4 to JUnit 5
 To address the architectural issues in JUnit 4, the JUnit team readjusted their stakeholder priorities.
 This can be seen in the JUnit Lambda kickoff  <a href="#12">[12]</a> which had IDE and build tool owners present to discuss the first start of the work on JUnit 5.
 Further evidence can be found in the